There is an option now on your profile page

 Live Action TV

 - In Doctor Who, the two races on Skaro seem to be defined by hair colour - the warrior-race, Thals, are uniformly blond (mostly straight), and the scientific Kaleds have brown hair (mostly curly).
+This leads to some problems in "Genesis of the Daleks", where the Doctor (who had dark curly hair in that incarnation) is identified as a Kaled, but no-one knows what to make of his red-haired companion Sarah.

 - In Angel, Lorne's species (technically known as Pyleans) all have long red hair to go along with their green scaly skin.
 Lorne's hairstyle is comparatively shorter than his kinsmen, giving the impression of highlighting his brown roots; it's all-natural, though.